 - Groundwork that allows for future cycling connections on most intersection streets with traffic signals

-- Bike parking in close proximity to every BRT stop
+- Bike parking in close proximity to every stop

 New and improved pathways